Research Project

 Madhesh Province, known for its rich biodiversity, including Sal (Shorea robusta) forests, migratory birds, and endangered species like the Ganges River dolphin, wild buffalo, and Barasingha, faces severe environmental challenges due to unplanned urbanization, land degradation, and climate-induced disasters such as flooding and waterlogging.

-Through spatial analysis and ecological assessments, this research will quantify forest fragmentation patterns over time, addressing an existing knowledge gap in understanding the full scope of urbanization's environmental impact in the region.
+Through spatial analysis and ecological assessments, this research quantified forest fragmentation patterns over time, addressing an existing knowledge gap in understanding the full scope of urbanization's environmental impact in the region.

 Research Objectives